 In addition to individual rides, HopSkipDrive offers group transportation for sports teams and field trips, carpooling to schools and even a “ShuttlePass” that is advertised as a “modern school bus” with daily, predetermined routes.
 ShuttlePass is available for a flat fee on a monthly, semester or annual basis.

 HopSkipDrive puts “CareDriver” applicants through a 15-point certification process, which includes driver record verification, criminal background checks and fingerprinting, vehicle inspection, and at least five years of child-care experience.

 The company’s approach to verifying driver and vehicle safety comes at a time when some competitors are encountering challenges in ensuring compliance.
 For example, Uber was recently ordered to pay an $8.9 million fine to the Colorado Public Utilities Commission for contracting with about 60 drivers who had disqualifying criminal or motor vehicle offenses on their records, including invalid driver’s licenses.

 HopSkipDrive’s website said it provides insurance coverage that exceeds regulatory requirements, and it holds a permit from the California Public Utilities Commission.

-STI also announced that Chairman and CEO Denis Gallagher joined HopSkipDrive’s board of directors along with Greg Steiner, a consumer internet executive from dating site eHarmony.
+STI also announced that Chairman and CEO Denis Gallagher joined HopSkipDrive’s board of directors along with the likes of Greg Steiner, a consumer internet executive with dating site eHarmony.